-Trinity College, Lynn was the creation of Thomas Thoresby, burgess, merchant and 3 times Mayor of the Borough.
-Building was still in progress when he died in 1510 and it fell to his executors to see that the intentions of the founder and sole benefactor of the college which perpetuates his name.
+Originally named Trinity College, this building was the creation of Thomas Thoresby, burgess, merchant and three times Mayor of the Borough.
+Building started in about 1508 and was still in progress when he died in 1510.
+He left money in his will for its completion and it fell to his executors to see that his intentions were met.

-A good deal of adaption in post-Reformation times to make the building suitable for domestic and commercial use has obscured the original internal arrangements of the College.
+After the Reformation the college was sold and subsequently underwent adaption for domestic and commercial use.
+As a result, the original internal arrangements of the College have been obscured.
 Nevertheless, ranged around its open quadrangle, Thoresby College is one of the most complete survivals of medieval Lynn.

-In 1963 the entire complex was bought by Ruth, Lady Fermoy and her daughter, Mrs Shand-Kydd and presented to the King’s Lynn Preservation Trust for restoration, with the request that the building be used for the benefit of the whole community.
+In 1963 the entire complex was bought by Ruth, Lady Fermoy and her daughter, Viscountess Althorpe (later, Mrs Shand-Kydd) and presented to the King’s Lynn Preservation Trust for restoration, with the request that the building be used for the benefit of the whole community.